 NOTE: I’m no human biologist!
 I’m a test automation engineer.
 If the references I’m making to particular parts of the body are flawed I make no apology for that.

-Now we understand the concepts we can should find it easier to put these terms in the context of a test automation system.
+Now we understand the concepts we can find it easier to put these terms in the context of a test automation system.

 In the same way that we have different types of skeletons we have different types of frameworks.
 Taking our human skeleton analogy even further we’ll extend the skeleton concept.
 There are many types of animals too that have skeletons.
 Let’s take a Cheetah for example.
 This is an animal that can reach speeds of 40 mph.
-You could say it’s skeleton or framework is optimsed for speed.
+You could say it’s skeleton or framework is optimised for speed.

 In this same way we have different test automation frameworks optimised to perform different functions.
 Common test automation frameworks include:

-1. Keyword Driven – optimised to drive the automated test actions based on a stored set of key words that dictate the actions carried out.
+1. Keyword Driven – optimised to drive the automated test actions based on a stored set of keywords that dictate the actions carried out.

-2. Data Driven – optimised to test the same scenario or functionality many times with different data sets
+2. Data-Driven – optimised to test the same scenario or functionality many times with different data sets

 3. Hybrid – A combination of different frameworks optimised to meet multiple needs in automated testing.

 There are many more.
 We’ll go into the specifics of the different types in a later article.
-For now though to help define our concept of a framework lets take the Data Driven framework.
+For now though to help define our concept of a framework lets take the Data-Driven framework.

-The data driven framework would test scenarios scripted to be driven by many different data sets.
+The data-driven framework would test scenarios scripted to be driven by many different data sets.
 One test scenario, repeated many times, entering different data each time.
-To achieve this the automated testing framework might consist of these generic high level components:
+To achieve this the automated testing framework might consist of these generic high-level components: